 How to Stop a Puppy From Biting and Mouthing

+A very good friend of mine has recently acquired a gorgeous 10-week old puppy.
 I say acquired, but ‘rescue’ is probably more accurate, which is a great outcome for the puppy.
+Except for the fact, my friend has never owned a puppy before.

 So it was no surprise that she called last night asking if I’d take him off her hands.
+Long story short, all she really needed to know was how to stop a puppy from biting!

 So the first thing to understand is that biting and mouthing is completely normal behavior.
 Much like human babies teething, they will bite down on things in an attempt to soothe the gums.